Nevviin/StockPortfolio/README.md

 # StockPortfolio
-Simple Reactjs and asp.net core webapi example to post data

-Http POST requests from input form with React component and dotnet core web API controller
+Simple Reactjs input form to post data to asp.net core webapi Http POST requests from input form with React component and dotnet core web API controller

 This Repository comprises of the below two projects